moonmaster9000/specdown/README.markdown

 Specdown::Config.format = :condensed
 ```

-The default it `short`.
+The default is `:short`.

 ## TODO

 This library is still very new, but I am rapidly adding features to it.
 Here's what is on the immediate horizon:

+* allow flagged text in the markdown to execute code, like a cucumber step definition
 * offer the option of outputing the actual markdown while it executes, instead of "..F....FF......"
-* support github-flavored markdown code blocks
-* allow arbitrary text in the markdown to execute code
 * Better stack traces / reporting